Daniel-ET/clustering-part-2/README.md

 ## Hierarchical Clustering

 Hierarchical clustering builds clustering arrangements at different levels.
+We can apply an agglomerative clustering algorithm on the iris dataset and obtain the resulting dendrogram